A brief intro to Israel

 Emergency warnings and Alerts for Israel

 Emergency alerts and warnings are given when there is political instability or travel bans due to attacks and foreign interferences.
-These are however not common as Israel is stable and the only alerts and emergencies that might be raised may be cause of insecurities of Palestinian forces attacking or internal unrest.
+These are however not common as Israel is quite stable these days.

 Additional traveling tips for Israel